Field Notes, Vol. 19 (Lossless)

 A moment stopped and hard-breathing brings sweat from brow to chin.
 The reflex to hack and spit a gnat to the earth.

-In the muggy early summer the mind wanders to air-conditioned, excessive and networked comforts.
-Thoughts of futility and doubt; prospects of purposelessness; the cosmic vastness against which we are comically small.
-Thoughts disquieting yet long-held and hardwired.
-Seldom questioned.
+In the muggy early summer the mind wanders to air-conditioned, networked excess.
+Ideas of futility and doubt; prospects of purposelessness.
+Cosmic vastness against which we are comically small.
+Notions disquieting yet long-held, hardwired, seldom questioned.

 Raindrops come heavy now.
 Strike deeper than the hairs and pores they find.
-Hints of light emerge from countless droplets.
-Shining leaves reach beyond sight into the forest.
-A useless memory practically forgotten, socially unfit.
+Points of light emerge from countless droplets.
+Leaves shine into verdant depths.
+A useless memory believed forgotten, eternally unfit.

 A forked and fallen branch still leans on its living oaken body.
 Beneath boot, scores of springtails.
-The self a temporary participant of the scurry.
+For a time, this leaking and thinking thing.
+Nothing to learn or lament.
+Nothing lost.

 Lossless, 6/7/26